 The primary function of depositories such as CDSL and NSDL is to transform tangible securities into digital formats and store them in investors’ demat accounts, facilitating secure and electronic management of investments.

-What is the key difference between CDSL and NSDL?
+What is the NSDL and CDSL difference?

 While both CDSL and NSDL provide similar essential services, CDSL currently holds a larger market share of active accounts.
 The choice between them often depends on individual broker preferences, fees, and services offered.